 We can wake up and embrace a bigger view of ecosystem health or we can go back to sleep and repeat patterns of the past.
 In their paper, Leading from the Emerging Future, Otto Scharmer and Katrin Kaeufer say it best:

 A disruptive change affects not only our outer world, but also our inner self.
 Such moments bring our world to a sudden stop.
 They may be terrifying, but they also constitute a great blank space that can be filled in one of two ways: by freezing and reverting to the patterns of the past, or by opening us up to the highest future possibilities.

 Ecological science has grown exponentially over the past 16 years.
 Much has been learned by conservation scientists about how ecosystems function and, for example, about the role of large predator species.
-Bill Bennett and his partners may believe that wolves and grizzlies need to be eliminated aggressively, without hindrance from politics and the precautionary principle, but this sentiment is a throw-back to a by-gone era.
+Former MLA Bill Bennett and his partners may believe that wolves and grizzlies need to be eliminated, without hindrance from politics and the precautionary principle, but this sentiment is a throw-back to a by-gone era.
 It simply doesn’t mesh with what is known about the role of predators in an ecosystem.
 Eliminating key predators such as wolves and grizzlies, for instance, has a cascading, negative effect on an ecosystem.
-It is Russian roulette of the worst kind.
+It is ecological roulette of the worst kind.